helpscout/zero/README.md

-  release           Publish to npm setup [options]   Sets up tooling in project test [options]    Run test with Jest type-check        Check types with TypeScript validate          Validates project with lint, tests, and build
+  release           Publish to npm setup [options]   Sets up tooling in project test [options]    Run test with Jest typecheck         Check types with TypeScript validate          Validates project with lint, tests, and build
 ```